 What was formerly a one-man operation now employees well over 30 people from the local community.

-As a result, this annual event features a vast array of local seafood dishes alongside a day of fun.
+As a result, this annual event which happens on July 10, 2022 this year, features a vast array of local seafood dishes alongside a day of fun.
 With a powerful ending in a carnival style party and concert on the beach, reasons to visit Jamaica on the South Coast.

 #20 Kingston Kitchen